AAG IT SERVICES LTD MANAGED SERVICE TERMS & CONDITIONS

 6.5 AIS reserves the right to invoice the Client in advance in respect of all fees payable as disbursements to third parties such as hardware or software vendors.
 In such cases, all monies paid by the Client shall be held on account by AIS on behalf of the Client.

 6.6 Except as otherwise stated the Charges are exclusive of VAT and all other taxes which shall be payable by the Client.
-Where applicable the Charges are also exclusive of other fees and charges payable to any third party, including but not limited to third party hardware and software suppliers, internet service providers, and domain name and company registries.
+Where applicable the Charges are also exclusive of other fees and charges payable to any third party, including but not limited to third party hardware and software suppliers, internet service providers, and domain name and Client registries.

 6.7 If payment is not received by the due date, AIS is entitled to charge interest on any unpaid amount at a daily rate which shall (after, as well as before, any unsatisfied judgement in respect thereof) be five per cent (5%) per annum above the Sterling base rate of HSBC Bank Plc.
 AIS shall also be entitled to recover its expenses in connection with such default in payment including legal expenses and costs of collection.